andypiper/stackypi-style/notes.md

 Boards have apparently been shipped with differing builds of MicroPython (1.15 and 1.17 are known)

 There is currently no specific MicroPython board definition available.
+Matt Trentini [notes](https://twitter.com/matt_trentini/status/1517484553530580992) that it should be similar to [this alternative definition](https://github.com/micropython/micropython/pull/8505).
+Probably wants an SD setup like a Pyboard, as well?

 ## Reviews and write-ups